Velamis/Velamis-Metaverse-Token-Smart-ontract/README.md

 ```
 ### Modifiers
 ##### onlyStopper
     Executes only by Stopper
 ##### onlyManager
     Executes only by Manager
 ##### isRunning
     Check for the contract running
+### Functions
+##### Mutable
+    issueTokens()- issue the tokens every three months. onlyManager